MicrosoftDocs/minecraft-creator/creator/Reference/Content/ItemReference/Examples/ItemComponents/minecraft_block_placer.md

 # minecraft:block_placer

-`minecraft:block_placer` sets the item as a Planter item component for blocks. planter items are items that can be planted into another block.
+`minecraft:block_placer` sets the item as a Planter item component for blocks.
+Planter items are items that can be planted into another block.

 ## Parameters